ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/W18_ideas.md

 # Ways of interacting as industry mentor

-* Ideally, students will be doing one of these, and
+* Ideally, students will be doing one of the following activities; industry mentors could choose which of these they thing they might offer the most help with, given their areas of expertise.
+And/or, students could say where they think they most help.
    * Coding
        * Either refactoring, fixing bugs, or implementing features
        * OR writing tests